FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 Any administrator with import and export configuration privileges can access the *Import or Export Server Configuration* page to import or export the server configuration information.
 Any administrator who can access the server can use the command line to import or export server information.

-You must supply a password that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses to encrypt sensitive information such as private keys and custom attributes during the export process.
+You must supply a password that {{< SecureTransport/componentshortname  >}} uses to encrypt sensitive information such as private keys and custom attributes during the export process.
 When you import the server configuration information, you must type the password to import the server configuration files and decrypt the sensitive information.

-The imported files overwrite the existing files, the database is updated with the parameter values from the imported files, the imported files are modified to support changes made to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, and the importer adds any new properties needed for the features introduced in the current version of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
-At the same time, the importer preserves any custom changes you have made to the imported files, applying them to the current version of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The imported files overwrite the existing files, the database is updated with the parameter values from the imported files, the imported files are modified to support changes made to {{< SecureTransport/componentshortname  >}}, and the importer adds any new properties needed for the features introduced in the current version of {{< SecureTransport/componentshortname  >}}.
+At the same time, the importer preserves any custom changes you have made to the imported files, applying them to the current version of {{< SecureTransport/componentshortname  >}}.

 The following topics provide how-to instructions for importing and exporting the server configuration, certificates, and messages: